 - In The Binding of Isaac, flies are a very common enemy, and several other monsters vomit flies or otherwise summon them.

-- Recurring Shin Megami Tensei character Beelzebub◊ is a fly the size of a tank wearing a skull necklace and holding a skull scepter, just in case the evil part was to subtle.
+- Recurring Shin Megami Tensei character Beelzebub◊ is a demonic fly the size of a tank wearing a skull necklace and holding a skull scepter, just in case the evil part was too subtle.

-- Although never done intentionally, some flies' tendency to burrow both in the bodies of living creatures (warning, massive amounts of Squick) as well as dead ones, especially in third-world countries, as well as their ability to spread disease, makes their association with evil by human cultures Justified.
+- Although never done with malevolent intent, some flies' tendency to burrow both in the bodies of living creatures (warning, massive amounts of Squick) as well as dead ones, especially in third-world countries, as well as their ability to spread disease, makes their association with evil by human cultures Justified.
+Subverted by specially bred (ie, laboratory bred, thus sterile) maggots, which are often used as a last-line of defense against wounds infected with antibiotic resistant bacteria, they would only eat dead flesh but leave healthy tissue alone.
+Do Not Try This at Home: this only applies to the maggots of some species; others are much less discriminate in their dining habits and will happily snack on either living or dead tissue, and there are even some that only eat living tissue.